singular-labs/singular_api_client/README.md

 # Singular API Client Library for Python
-This is the official Singular Reporting API Python.
+This is the official Singular Reporting API Python Library.
 This library allows easy BI integration of Singular.

 ## Table of Contents